 (c) To ensure that the Department's DBE program operates in a nondiscriminatory manner and without regard to race or sex, while maximizing efficiency of service;

 - 17. Amend § 26.5 as follows: - a.
-Remove the definitions of Race-conscious and Race-neutral; - b.
-Add definitions for DBE-conscious and DBE-neutral in alphabetical order; and - c.
+Add definitions for DBE-conscious and DBE-neutral in alphabetical order; - b.
+Remove the definitions of Raceconscious and Race-neutral; and - c.
 Revise the definition of Socially and economically disadvantaged individual.